SolidAlloy/ClassTypeReference-for-Unity/README.md

 bool isLoggerAbstract = greetingLoggerType.Type.IsAbstract;
 ```

+***Tip*** Instead of the mouse, you can use arrow keys to navigate the hierarchy of types in the dropdown menu and press Enter to choose a type!

 ## TypeOptions Attribute

 If you need to customize the look of the drop-down menu or change what types are included in the list, use the `[TypeOptions]` attribute.